Building a Slack bot

 Since Slack sends custom HTTP headers that we need to pay attention to, we're going to use a raw endpoint in Encore.
 For more information on this check out Slack's documentation on Enabling interactivity with Slash Commands.

-🥐 In your Encore app, create a new directory named slack and create a file slack/slack.ts with the following contents:
+🥐 In your Encore app, create a directory named slack containing a file named encore.service.ts.

 import { api } from "encore.dev/api"; import type { IncomingMessage } from "node:http"; // cowart is the formatting string for printing the cow art. const cowart = (msg: string) => `Moo! ${msg} `; export const cowsay = api.raw( { expose: true, path: "/cowsay", method: "*" }, async (req, resp) => { const body = await getBody(req); const text = new URLSearchParams(body).get("text"); const msg = cowart(text || "Moo!"); resp.setHeader("Content-Type", "application/json"); resp.end(JSON.stringify({ response_type: "in_channel", text: msg })); }, ); // Extract the body from an incoming request. function getBody(req: IncomingMessage): Promise<string> { return new Promise((resolve) => { const bodyParts: any[] = []; req .on("data", (chunk) => { bodyParts.push(chunk); }) .on("end", () => { resolve(Buffer.concat(bodyParts).toString()); }); }); }